Art-Sells/Arells/Build-Notes.md

 - Change color scheme (for modals also) to Purpple "Connect New Wallet" (triggered if no wallets exist from json) <- use function from VavityTester.tsx
 - (connect ethereum to begin): if json has no wallets
-- - (if cVactTaa =! wallet amount): New section: "Your “ETH” amount increased +"add wallet amount - cVactTaa here" Would you like to see your full (ETH) “total wallet amount” protected from bear markets?
-(Connect More Eth) <- button opens up new deposit ask and if its complete, then the new deposit <-get from VavityTester
+- - (if cVactTaa =! wallet amount): New section: "Your “ETH” amount increased, before connection: asset price dollar amount, after connection: vapa dollar amount (Connect More Eth) <- button opens up new deposit ask and if its complete, then the new deposit <-get from VavityTester
 - - For connected wallets & assets: Lists Wallet Addresses and cVactTaa and cVact
 - - For connected wallets, not connected assets:
 - - - (Connect Eth)